 Jesus is Lord of the Sabbath

 When Jesus was accused by the Pharisees of breaking the Sabbath, he referred them to the Old Testament where King David ate the shewbread that was reserved in the temple.
-Jesus told the Pharisees he was greater than the temple, therefore he had the right to break the Sabbath because, he said, “…the Son of Man is Lord even of the sabbath day” (Matt 12:8).
+Jesus told the Pharisees he was greater than the temple, therefore he had the right to break the Sabbath because, he said, “…the Son of Man is Lord even of the Sabbath” (Matt 12:8).

 How could Jesus make such a statement, one which was a claim to deity, if he wasn’t God?
-When God gave the Ten Commandments to Israel, in the fourth Commandment which is that concerning the Sabbath, he says in part, But the seventh day is the sabbath of the Lord thy God….wherefore the Lord blessed the sabbath day, and hallowed it (Exod 20:10-11).
+When God gave the Ten Commandments to Israel, in the fourth Commandment which is that concerning the Sabbath, he says in part, “But the seventh day is the Sabbath of the Lord your God….Therefore the Lord blessed the Sabbath day, and hallowed it” (Exod 20:10-11).
 How could any mere man or prophet make such a claim if it wasn’t true?
 Jesus’s statement that he is Lord of the Sabbath shows that he is identifying himself with the creator God; and therefore if he chooses to break the Sabbath by working, it is his prerogative to do so because the Sabbath is his alone.

 Jesus is Lord of the temple

-And Jesus went into the temple of God, and cast out all them that sold and bought in the temple, and overthrew the tables of the moneychangers, and the seats of them that sold doves, And said unto them, It is written, My house shall be called the house of prayer; but ye have made it a den of thieves (Matt 21:12-13).
+“Then Jesus went into the temple of God and drove out all those who bought and sold in the temple, and overturned the tables of the money changers and the seats of those who sold doves.
+And He said to them, ‘It is written, ‘My house shall be called a house of prayer,’ but you have made it a den of thieves” (Matt 21:12-13).

 Jesus called the temple “My house”.
 It was the place where God’s presence was on earth; where daily sacrifices were offered to God to atone for the sins of the people; where the people came to worship God and to pray – and Jesus called it his house.